How to End an Interview as the Interviewer the Right Way

 6. Prepare for curve balls

 You never know what a candidate’s going to throw at you.
-Be prepared for unusual or even bold questions like “do I have the job?” at the end of an interview.
-Some (admittedly poor) job-seeker advice sites advocate for such aggressive tactics as a means for the candidate to demonstrate their confidence.
+Be prepared for unusual or even bold questions like “Do I have the job?” at the end of an interview.
+Some (admittedly poor) job seeker advice sites advocate for such aggressive tactics as a means for the candidate to demonstrate their confidence.

 Maintain your composure and avoid sharing too much information.
 Don’t be afraid to say you’ll need to get back to the candidate if they ask a question and you’re genuinely unsure of the answer.